PrefectHQ/prefect/docs/tutorials/projects.md

     ```
     </div>

+    Providing this flag will prompt you for required variables needed to make the recipe work properly.
+If you want to run this CLI programmatically, these required fields can be provided via the `--field` flag: `prefect project init --recipe docker --field image_name=my-image/foo --field tag=dev`.

     If no recipe is provided, the `init` command makes an intelligent choice of recipe based on local configuration; for example, if you initialize a project within a git repository, Prefect will automatically use the `git` recipe.